 I wanted to make something refreshing with this light veggie, so I thought I’d come up with a recipe to pair it with lemon and elderflower – like a summery cold drink in cake form.
 This is a lemon sponge with a refreshing hint of cucumber.
 Don’t fear the added vegetable!

 I didn’t get myself organised enough this year to make my own batch of elderflower cordial, but I was very lucky to be given a bottle from a friend.
-You can buy it in the shops, or during elderflower season here is a lovely recipe from Muddling Along Mummy
+You can buy it in the shops, or during elderflower season here is a lovely recipe for elderflower cordial from The Hedgecombers.

 - 200g cucumber (about half a cucumber)